- A UTI occurs when any part of the urinary system is infected with a pathogen.

 - Use a gentle, unscented soap to wash the area and rinse well with warm water.

-- Set up their bathroom with the necessary safety and assistant products for a comfortable voiding position.
+- If your loved one has a UTI, make sure they make it to the toilet in time.
+Set up their bathroom with the necessary safety and assistant products for a comfortable voiding position.

-Information provided on the Aeroflow Urology blog is not intended as a substitute to medical advice or care from a healthcare professional.
+Information provided on the Aeroflow Urology blog is not intended as a substitute for medical advice or care from a healthcare professional.
 Aeroflow recommends consulting your healthcare provider if you are experiencing medical issues relating to incontinence.